Muzakar/currency-converter/README.md

 # Deployment:
 * The war is deployed on Heroku.
 To access the page [click here](https://ccy-converter.herokuapp.com/)
 * Heroku's webapp runner is used as web container.
+## Steps to Deploy:
+* Login with your Heroku Id.
+* Pull the code from this git branch.
+* Push the code into Heroku.
+(Command: git push heroku master)
+* Deploy the war.
+(Command: mvn clean heroku:deploy-war)
+* Once deployed, the link to access the application will be specified in the console.

 # Development for future:
 * Currencies are populated as static set.
 They need to be in sync with Yahoo Finance API.
 Need to find out a way to do the same.